-Emergency Rooms and EMS Providers keep records of the number of cold weather-related injuries and illnesses to monitor the community and permit future development of Cold Weather Response Plans.
-Texas Department of Health EMS staff coordinate this.
+Emergency Rooms and EMS Providers keep records of the number of cold-weather-related injuries and illnesses to monitor the community and inform the development of future cold-weather response Plans.
+The Texas Department of Health's EMS staff coordinates this.